iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Metrics.md

 <h3 name="logistic">Logistic Regression | Classification</h3>

-- Predict the class | label of a data point based on one or more independent features.
+- Predict the class label of a data point based on one or more independent features.
-- Depending on the number of classes | labels that the target variable includes, it can be a Binary or Multiclass classification.
+- Depending on the number of class labels that the target variable includes, it can be a Binary or Multiclass classification.
 - The data set should contain a well-balanced class distribution. (e.g. Total Students = 100 : 50 Boys + 50 Girls)
 - **Good Classifier:** 1 or 100% | **Bad Classifier** < 0.5 or 50%

 <h3 name='cm'>1.
 Confusion Matrix</h3>

+- A table that summarizes the performance of a classification model.
-- Help us to evaluate correct and incorrect classifications on each class | label
+- Evaluate correct and incorrect classifications on each class label.

 ![Classification](Image/Classification.png)